Lagrangian Reformulation for Nonconvex Optimization: Tailoring Problems to Specialized Solvers: Abstract

 \section{Abstract}

-{In recent years, there has been a surge of interest in studying different ways to reformulate nonconvex optimization problems, especially those that involve binary variables.
-This interest surge is due to advancements in computing technologies, such as quantum and Ising devices, as well as improvements in quantum and classical optimization solvers that take advantage of particular formulations of nonconvex problems to tackle their solutions.
-Our research characterizes the equivalence between equality-constrained nonconvex optimization problems and their Lagrangian relaxation, enabling the aforementioned new technologies to solve these problems.
-In addition to filling a crucial gap in the literature, our results are readily applicable to many important situations in practice.
-To obtain these results, we bridge between specific optimization problem characteristics and broader, classical results on Lagrangian duality for general nonconvex problems.
-Further, our approach takes a comprehensive approach to the question of equivalence between problem formulations.
-We consider this question not only from the perspective of the problem's objective but also from the viewpoint of its solution.
-This perspective, often overlooked in existing literature, is particularly relevant for problems featuring continuous and binary variables.}
+In recent years, the interest in reformulating nonconvex optimization problems, particularly those involving binary variables, has surged significantly.
+This growing attention stems from remarkable advancements in computing technologies, such as quantum and Ising devices, along with notable improvements in both quantum and classical optimization solvers, which leverage specific formulations to solve nonconvex problems.

+Our research characterizes the equivalence between equality-constrained nonconvex optimization problems and their Lagrangian relaxation, thereby enabling the application of the aforementioned cutting-edge technologies to solve optimization problems effectively.
+In addition to addressing a significant gap in the literature, our results are readily applicable to many important situations in practice.
+To achieve these results, we link specific characteristics of optimization problems to broader, classical insights regarding Lagrangian duality in the context of general nonconvex problems.
+Moreover, our comprehensive approach to examining the equivalence between problem formulations considers not only the objective value but also the optimal solution.
+This perspective, often overlooked in existing literature, is particularly relevant for problems that involve both continuous and binary variables.